Daytona 500 at Daytona International Speedway

-Daytona 500 is held in Daytona Beach Florida at the Daytona International Speedway, this event has been dubbed “The Great American Race” and was originally held on a stretch of beach and part highway in Daytona Beach, Florida.
-It is a race that is 500 miles long, done 2.5 miles at a time at an average speed of 143.9 MPH.
-The track itself is a trioval with seating stretching from turns one and four, center seating in front of pit row and the turn two backstretch.
-Seating capacity at Daytona International Speedway is 167,785 screaming fans.
-The Daytona 500 isn’t the only event held at the raceway, there are many major events for racing as well as civic gatherings, boat racing, car shows and vehicle testing.
-Which gives the raceway a second title, “World Center of Racing.”
-Take a look at our Daytona 500 Event Guide for more information.
+The Daytona 500 is held in Daytona Beach Florida at the Daytona International Speedway where this event has been dubbed “The Great American Race”.
+The race was originally held on a stretch of beach and part highway in Daytona Beach, but today is a race that is 500 miles around the famous oval track.
+The drivers do 2.5 miles on each lap at a time at an average speed of around 144 MPH.
+The track itself is a tri oval with seating stretching from turns one and four, center seating in front of pit row and the turn two backstretch.
+Seating capacity at Daytona International Speedway is close to 168,000 fans.

 At the Daytona 500, fans should select the view that bests suites their own taste because every seat has a different vantage point which provides a different experience.
 The majority of the popular seats are along the stretch of track between Turn 4 and Turn 1.
 This section is where the Start/Finish line is located, and may of the seats offer a good view of the Pits and Pit Road.